 Participating providers must have a system in place for maintaining medical records that conform to regulatory standards.
-All medical records pertaining to CHRISTUS Health Plan members must be kept the longer of six (6) years or as required by each state.
+All medical records pertaining to CHRISTUS Health Plan members must be kept for six (6) years or as required by each state, whichever time frame is longer.

-On a periodic basis, the Plan may require access to medical records for the purpose of quality assessment, investigating complaints and appeals, credentialing, and/or peer review.
 Medical records are confidential and are considered Protected Health Information (PHI).

 Providers must comply with all state and federal laws concerning confidentiality of health and other information about CHRISTUS Health Plan members.
-Providers must maintain and adhere to policies and procedures regarding use and disclosure of health information that comply with HIPAA and other applicable laws.
-A complete listing of all compliance policies and procedures can be found on the CHRISTUS Health Plan website at Policies and Procedures-CHRISTUS Health Plan.
+Providers must maintain and adhere to policies and procedures regarding use and disclosure of health information that comply with HIPPA and other applicable laws.
+A complete listing of all compliance policies and procedures can be found on the CHRISTUS Health Plan website at Policies and Procedures - CHRISTUS Health Plan.